signalfx/heroku-signalfx-buildpack/README.md

 ### Overriding the default Agent config

 The default [SignalFx Agent config](./setup/config.yaml) will be overridden if a config is provided in `signalfx/agent.yaml` in the root of the Heroku project directory.
+In such cases, it is recommended that the [default configuration options](setup/config.yaml) are retained.